Test runner

 The test results can be viewed from a GitHub Status Check.

-To get this functionality, simply provide the GitHub Token in order to view the tests results from a check run.
+. - Provide a GitHub Token in order to view the tests results from a check run.

-- uses: game-ci/unity-test-[email protected]
+- uses: game-ci/unity-test-runner@v4

 with: